ndwebgroup/nd_foundation/README.md

 This adds a Notre Dame themed Foundation stylesheet to your Rails asset pipeline.
 Additionaly this gem includes a generator to build a layout file you can use that implements a basic ND layout using the Foundation framework.

+## NOTICE

+This theme is no longer maintained or updated.
+Please use the [Bootstrap repository](https://github.com/ndwebgroup/nd_bootstrap).

 ## Installation

 In your Gemfile: